argonjs/argon-3-tutorials/_posts/2015-03-24-geolocation.md

       lastInfoText = infoText;
    {% endhighlight %}

-This tutorial (2) shoued how to position geoObjects using GPS.
+This tutorial (2) showed how to position geoObjects using GPS.
 In the next tutorial (3), we will see how to position objects using Vuforia's image tracking system:  ([Vuforia](vuforia.html)).